 Surprising Surge in Quantum Computing Stocks!
-Is a Comeback Happening? - YaNoticias
+Is a Comeback Happening? - YANoticias

 D-Wave Quantum’s Bold Stance

-In light of the prevailing skepticism, D-Wave’s CEO maintained an optimistic outlook, emphasizing the diverse methodologies in quantum computing that could facilitate current market applications.
-He argued that their unique approach gives D-Wave a competitive edge, suggesting that commercialization is not only possible but already underway.
+In light of the prevailing scepticism, D-Wave’s CEO maintained an optimistic outlook, emphasising the diverse methodologies in quantum computing that could facilitate current market applications.
+He argued that their unique approach gives D-Wave a competitive edge, suggesting that commercialisation is not only possible but already underway.

 Trends in Quantum Computing